RuisSoftware/FiveM-Resources-2024/README.md

 Do you have an improvement or bugfix?
 Feel free to share it in a Pull Request!

 ![languages](https://www.gemeentenieuwstad.nl/wp-content/uploads/2020/10/languages.png)
 Currently 9 supported languages!
-If you want to translate it then feel free to pull a request!
+Spread some ❤️ and send your language in a Pull Request or to Discord.

 ![screenshots](https://www.gemeentenieuwstad.nl/wp-content/uploads/2020/10/screenshots.png)
 Itembar: